An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: A few words about David Campbell (by Mason A. Porter)

 It is a great honor to contribute to \emph{Chaos}'s special issue in celebration of David Campbell's 80th birthday.
 David is one of my favorite people in science, and I deeply appreciate being asked to contribute an article to this.Festschrift.
 David Campbell's research contributions and, especially, his foundational role in \emph{Chaos} are well-known.
 I could write about that, but I will leave that to others.
 What is especially important is that David is a great human being.
 He has always been fair to me and he has been very good to me, as he has been to so many others.

 I first interacted with David when I was a postdoc at Georgia Tech.
 I was naively trying to publish a modified version of my doctoral thesis \cite{porter2002} as a review article, and I submitted it to the journal \emph{Physics Reports}.
-David, who I had yet to meet in person, was the handling editor of my submission.
-My paper was rejected, but what stood out in that process was the carefulness and decency in which David handled the process.
-All I want with a manuscript submission --- and all anyone should ever want with a manuscript submission, as both a necessary and sufficient condition --- is to be treated fairly and with dignity.
-David saw a teaching opportunity, and he could see that I had things to learn, and he went beyond the call of duty and even asked the referee to disclose his identity to help with that teaching.
-By contrast, as we all see repeatedly, many journal editors seem to be bean counters, rather than actual editors.
-It wasn't my ideal outcome, but it was the correct outcome, and I learned a lot from it.
+David, who I {had not yet met} in person, was the handling editor of my submission.
+My paper was rejected, but what stood out in that process was the carefulness and decency in which David handled the process. {All that} I want with a manuscript submission --- and all {that} anyone should ever want with a manuscript submission, as both a necessary and sufficient condition --- is to be treated fairly and with dignity.
+David saw a teaching opportunity, and he could see that I had things to {learn; he} went beyond the call of duty and even asked the referee to disclose his identity to help with that teaching.
+By contrast, as we all see repeatedly, many journal editors seem to be bean counters, rather than actual editors. {The rejection of my paper} wasn't my ideal outcome, but it was the correct outcome, and I learned a lot from it.
 In my own editing roles, I have tried to draw on the approach and lessons that David exemplified in this story.